ShriramShanbhag/ShriramShanbhag/README.md

 ## Current Projects

 ### ThreadMark
-The unified, privacy-focused bookmark manager for your AI conversations across all major platforms.
+Stop losing track of your best AI chats.
+ThreadMark centralizes your conversations from ChatGPT, Gemini, Claude, and more into a private, searchable library.
 * Web Store: **Coming Soon**
 * Source Code: [ThreadMark.ai](https://github.com/ShriramShanbhag/ThreadMark)